mmontuori/sprinkle/README.md

 ## Getting Started

-The easiest way to install Sprinkle is via PyPI with:
+The easiest way to install Sprinkle and all prerequisites is via PyPI with:
 ```
 pip3 install sprinkle-py
 ```

-By cloning the repository to your running machine:
+Or by cloning the repository to your running machine, but make sure prerequisites are met:
 ```
 git clone https://gitlab.com/mmontuori/sprinkle.git
 cd sprinkle